Snowboard bindings

 Loading...

 We often underestimate the importance of a snowboard binding.
 Yet, the binding is the only thing standing between the rider and the board.
 It is the thing that helps you steer, turn and stop when needed.
 Do not neglect it!
-If bindingsdo look a lot alike, they all have real differences.
+If bindings do look a lot alike, they all have real differences.
 A good binding should deliver three essentials: comfort, precision and functionality.
 The higher in the range, the more the bindings will use superior materials offering performance, lightweight, durability and comfort.
 From the strap thickness to the responsive carbon chassis, focus on your priorities.
 Your style will also help you find out these priorities.
-Freestylers want something flexy and comfortable when freeriders want a stiff and responsive equipment.
+Freestylers want something flexy and comfortable when freeriders want a stiff and responsive model.
 If comfort and performance generally come with a high pricetag, functionality doesn’t.
 By functionality we mean the ease of use, the straps and ratchets and more importantly the entry system.
-Once you have selected your binding, you will need to mount them on your strong>snowboard.
+Once you have selected your binding, you will need to mount them on your snowboard.

 I) How to set your snowboard bindings ?